Higher education in Saudi Arabia

 Higher education in Saudi Arabia is the educational stage that follows the three years of secondary education.
 Higher education institutions are either governmental institutions or private institutions, and are mainly universities, colleges, and academies.
-There are three higher educational levels in Saudi Arabia: Bachelor's degree, Master's degree, and Doctorate.
-Governmental universities in Saudi Arabia offer free bachelor's degree education for Saudis and a monthly payment for each student during their studying period.
+There are three higher educational levels in Saudi Arabia: bachelor's degree, master's degree, and doctorate.
+Governmental universities in Saudi Arabia offer a free bachelor's degree education for Saudis and a monthly payment for each student during their studying period.

-Bachelor's degree in Saudi Arabia takes 4 years in humanities and social science majors, medicine, pharmacology, engineering and applied sciences majors takes between 5 to 6 years of study.
-King Saud University was established in 1957, the establishment of this university marked the beginning of the contemporary higher education in Saudi Arabia.
+A bachelor's degree in Saudi Arabia takes four years in humanities and social science majors; in medicine, pharmacology, engineering and applied sciences majors, it takes between five and six years of study.
+King Saud University was established in 1957; the establishment of this university marked the beginning of the contemporary higher education in Saudi Arabia.
 King Saud University is the first established university in Arab States of the Persian Gulf.

-According to the governmental records, the number of Saudi students who registered for higher education in 2006 was 636,000 (268,000 were males, and 340,657 were females) 528,146 of them applied for bachelor's degree, 9,768 student applied for masters degree, and 2,410 student applied for doctorate.
-In addition, 93,968 students applied for intermediate diploma, and 1,953 students applied for higher diploma.
+According to the governmental records, the number of Saudi students who registered for higher education in 2006 was 636,000 (268,000 were males, and 340,657 were females).
+528,146 of them applied for a bachelor's degree, 9,768 applied for a master's degree, and 2,410 applied for a doctorate.
+In addition, 93,968 students applied for an intermediate diploma, and 1,953 students applied for a higher diploma.

 History

-The Saudi Ministry of Higher Education was established in 1975, to become the responsible entity of managing and laying the foundation of higher education in the kingdom.
+The Saudi Ministry of Higher Education was established in 1975, becoming the entity responsible for managing and laying the foundation of higher education in the kingdom.
 In 2015, the Ministry of Higher Education was merged with the Ministry of Education and became the Ministry of Education.

-The College of Shariah and Islamic Studies in Makkah is the first higher educational institution in Saudi Arabia, it was established in 1949.
+Established in 1949, the College of Shariah and Islamic Studies in Makkah is the first higher educational institution in Saudi Arabia.
 King Saud University is the first modern university in Saudi Arabia.
 It was established in 1957 with only the Faculty of Arts and 21 students.
 Now the university has many faculties including college of Arts, Applied Sciences, Faculty of Engineering, College of Business Administration, Faculty of Computer Science and Information, College of Medicine, Pharmacology, College of Languages and Translation.

 Universities

 There are more than 29 governmental universities, that consist of colleges and faculties that issue certificates and degrees in the BA, MA, and PhD levels in many majors.
 There are private colleges and community colleges that are a part of the governmental universities.
-There are also a number of academies around the kingdom, making 4 governmental Technical Colleges, 87 Intermediate Technical Colleges, and more than 38 public and private universities and colleges.
+There are also a number of academies around the kingdom, making four governmental technical colleges, 87 intermediate technical colleges, and more than 38 public and private universities and colleges.

-Research Centers
+Research centers

-Scientific research is one of the most prominent areas that the kingdom support, being one of the ways to shift the national economy from depending on oil to knowledge-based economy.
-There are more than 106 research centers in Saudi Arabia, several of them are massive such as King Abdulaziz City of Science and Technology (KAST), and King Abdullah City for Atomic and Renewable Energy (KA.CARE).
+Scientific research is one of the most prominent areas that the kingdom supports, being one of the ways to shift the national economy from depending on oil to becoming a more knowledge-based economy.
+There are more than 106 research centers in Saudi Arabia, the largest of which are King Abdulaziz City of Science and Technology (KAST), and King Abdullah City for Atomic and Renewable Energy (KA.CARE).